 Jackie Street Trailhead was well marked from the road and a nice walk through a gate and past cattle in a green pasture.
 When the road headed for the woods, it deteriorated.
 Beneath leaf cover it was rutted and rocky.
 At the wilderness boundary, it narrowed, steepened and worsened.
 It took two hours to hike 3 miles to the ridge.
 The culprit for ruts/washouts was horses—lots of them.

 Little Wilson was the third of four wilderness areas we visited in Mount Rogers National Recreation Area (NRA) in October 2014.
 Three had some heavy horse use; the fourth was overused by hikers.
 We drove from wilderness to wilderness starting with Little Dry Run.
 We might have been able to do a backpack loop among three and possibly all four using the Appalachian Trail (AT), a horse trail and secondary roads, but were hampered by limited time and confusing maps.
 Instead we did short trips to cover as much area as possible in each wilderness during our allotted week.

 Virginia Wilderness Project covered visits to 24 Virginia wilderness areas.

 Posts on wilderness visits are organized by physiographic region.

 This post covers October 2014 visits to 4 wilderness areas in the Southern Blue Ridge Region (also Mount Rogers National Recreation Area): (1) Little Dry Run, (2) Raccoon Branch, (3) Little Wilson, and (4) Lewis Fork.

-Mount Rogers has more than 500 miles of trail but hikers flock to heavily used Appalachian Trail (AT) on iconic 5000-foot ridges while many side trails underused, except where considerable horse use.
+Mount Rogers has more than 500 miles of trail but hikers flock to the heavily used Appalachian Trail (AT) on iconic 5000-foot ridges while many side trails are underused, except by horses.